Project-WCS-Lorianne/the-loire-river-by-bike/README.md

 ### Concept:

-A guide for cyclists interested in venturing the Loire River by Bike route in the Loire Valley, France.
-It will present:
+A guide for cyclists and adventurers interested in venturing the Loire River by Bike route (Loire à Vélo) in the Loire Valley, France.
+It presents:

 - An interactive map presenting the route, with offers for physical and digital app guides.
 - French castles within reach of the route, their basic information and placement.